Japan, Australia upgrade security pact against China threat

 They first met in Tokyo, two days after the election, for a summit of the Quadrilateral Security Dialogue, better known as the Quad, which brought Albanese and Kishida together with U.S. President Joe Biden and Indian Prime Minister Narendra Modi.

-The decision to hold Saturday’s meeting in Perth, the capital of Western Australia state, which provides much of Japan’s liquid natural gas and the wheat from which udon noodles are made, was symbolic of the close economic ties between the two countries.
+The decision to hold Saturday’s meeting in Perth — Western Australia state’s capital, which provides much of Japan’s liquefied natural gas and the wheat from which udon noodles are made — was symbolic of the close economic ties between the two countries.

 Japan and Australia agreed to cooperate on energy security, which is threatened globally by Russia’s invasion of Ukraine.
 Australia provides most of Japan’s energy in the forms of LNG and coal.

-Kishida said he and Albanese were both deeply committed to nuclear disarmament and opposed the nuclear threat in Ukraine.
+Kishida said he and Albanese were both deeply committed to nuclear disarmament.
+Kishida said a Russian nuclear strike on Ukraine would be an “act of hostility against humanity.”

-“Russia’s recent rhetoric of possible use of nuclear weapons in Ukraine is deeply concerning,” Kishida said.

 “Russia’s act of threatening the use of nuclear weapons is a serious threat to the peace and security of the international community and absolutely unacceptable,” he added.